Disrupting Yourself to Strengthen Your Career

 Creating new markets could mean creating a new market within your current scenario by proposing a way to fill an employer’s needs or solve a problem for the organization.
 (Learn more.)
 It could mean volunteering, attaining an internship, or launching a side hustle in an unfamiliar field.
 Johnson suggests you “target a need that can be met more effectively.
-Disrupters look for needs that aren’t being met well.”
+If you try disrupting yourself, you will look for needs that aren’t being met well.”

 Develop New Value Networks

 As defined by Investopedia, a value network “is a set of connections between organizations and/or individuals interacting with each other to benefit the entire group.”
 A value network allows members to share information.
+That information can be used for disrupting yourself and finding new opportunities.
 You probably have your own personal/professional network and are part of multiple sub-networks.
 How could you draw on these resources to form a network that would benefit all members?
 One possibility might be the rather old-school concept of the “job club,” in which members support each other in finding jobs.
 Perhaps it’s a group on social media that focuses on developing a disruptive idea of mutual interest.
 “Smart conversations fuel personal disruption,” notes Schaefer, who recommends connecting with people younger than yourself.

 Disruption work in the network realm also includes identifying your disruptive strengths and how they fit in with the strengths of network members – determining competencies you possess that most others don’t.
 Johnson offers a list of questionsto help people uncover their disruptive strengths.
 The next step is to marry your strengths to unmet needs.
 “Sometimes that means deploying earned skills in a new enterprise, entirely unrelated to prior experience, but susceptible to the same problems — and solutions — that you’ve encountered previously,” says Renee DiResta, one of the disrupters Johnson profiles in Disrupt Yourself: 5 Ways to Become Your Own Agent of Disruption.